xebialabs/xebialabs.github.com/releases/3.0/climanual.markdown

 ## Discovering CIs ##

 To help in setting up Deployit, it is possible to discover middleware in your environment.
-Deployit will scan your environment and create CIs based on the configuration it encounters, saving you the trouble of defining the CIs manually.
-Because this capability is part of the Deployit plugins, the exact discovery functionality available varies depending on your middleware platform.
+Deployit will scan your environment and create CIs based on the configuration it encounters.
+The discovered CIs help you in setting up your infrastructure, but they may not be complete.
+Some CIs contain values that can not be discovered, like passwords.
+These will have to be entered manually.
+Because discovery is part of the Deployit plugins, the exact discovery functionality available varies depending on your middleware platform.

 The discovery process consists of the following steps:

 1. Create a CI representing the starting point for discovery (often a _Host_ CI).
 2. Start discovery passing in the starting CI.
-3. Receive a list of discovered middleware CIs.
+3. Store the CIs in the repository.
+4. Complete the discovered CIs by providing missing information.

 Optional steps:

-4. Add the discovered CIs to an environment.
+5. Add the discovered CIs to an environment.
-5. Store the CIs in the repository.

 ### Creating the discovery starting point ###